paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-138-cooperative-agreements-with-nato-allies-and-other-countries.md

 (4) to promote special operations forces intelligence and informational requirements within the NATO structure; and

 (5) to promote interoperability through the development of common equipment standards, tactics, techniques, and procedures, and through execution of a multinational education and training program.

+### Statutory Notes

+#### Amendments
+2024—Pub.
+L. 118–159, § 1301(a)(1), substituted “Allied Special Operations Forces Command” for “Special Operations Headquarters” in section catchline.

+Subsec. (a).
+Pub.
+L. 118–159, § 1301(a)(2), substituted “$55,000,000” for “$50,000,000”.

+Subsec. (b).
+Pub.
+L. 118–159, § 1301(a)(3), substituted “Allied Special Operations Forces Command” for “Special Operations Headquarters” in introductory provisions.

+#### Change of Name
+Pub.
+L. 118–159, div.
+A, title XIII, § 1301(b), Dec.
+23, 2024, 138 Stat.
+2110, provided that: “Any reference to the North Atlantic Treaty Organization Special Operations Headquarters or NATO Special Operations Headquarters in any law, regulation, map, document, record, or other paper of the United States shall be deemed to be a reference to the North Atlantic Treaty Organization Allied Special Operations Forces Command.”

+<a id="section-2350s"></a>
+## § 2350s.
+Authority to contribute to innovation fund
+**(a) Authority to Contribute to NATO Innovation Fund.—** Within amounts authorized by law for such purpose during the five-year period following the date of the enactment of the National Defense Authorization Act for Fiscal Year 2025, the Secretary of Defense may contribute to the NATO Innovation Fund a total amount of no more than $200,000,000.

+**(b) Definitions.—** In this section:

+(1) The term “NATO” means the North Atlantic Treaty Organization.

+(2) The term “NATO Innovation Fund” means the multi-sovereign, investment venture capital fund of NATO that provides secure investment in dual-use, high-impact technology.

+### Statutory Notes

+#### References in Text
+The date of the enactment of the National Defense Authorization Act for Fiscal Year 2025, referred to in subsec. (a), is the date of enactment of Pub.
+L. 118–159, which was approved Dec.
+23, 2024.

+<a id="section-2350t"></a>
+## § 2350t.
+Military medical cooperation arrangements among Five Eyes countries
+**(a) Authority.—** The Secretary of Defense may enter into a bilateral or multilateral memorandum of understanding or other formal agreement with one or more governments of the Five Eyes countries to support military medical cooperation or improve operational medical interoperability.

+**(b) Definitions.—** In this section:

+(1) The term “Five Eyes countries” means the following:

+  (A) Australia.

+  (B) Canada.

+  (C) New Zealand.

+  (D) The United Kingdom.

+(2) The term “military medical cooperation” means any of the following:

+  (A) Information exchange.

+  (B) Medical interoperability, including credentialing of health care personnel.

+  (C) Medical education, training, exercises, and evaluation.

+  (D) Medical research, development, trials, and evaluation.

+  (E) Biodefense, including with respect to prevention, preparation, response, and investigation.

+  (F) Medical logistics, including the recognition of MedCM, drugs and medical equipment.

+  (G) Patient movement.

+  (H) Any other areas for cooperation designated by the Secretary of Defense.

+(3) The term “military medicine” means any of the following:

+  (A) Combat casualty care including trauma.

+  (B) Military infectious disease.

+  (C) Chemical, biological, radiological, and nuclear medical support.

+  (D) Deployed health care delivery.

+  (E) Public health, health readiness, and force health protection.

+  (F) Mental health.

+  (G) Humanitarian response.

+  (H) Anomalous health incidents.

+  (I) Mass casualty management.

+  (J) Any other areas of military medicine designated by the Secretary of Defense.